deniz0zmen/CustomTwitterSourceLabel/README.md

 -You need to apply for a twitter developer account (this is very easy and you dont have to make anything up, this bot is a legitimate reason). <br />
 -Once in you need to create a new app and get the consumer keys and generate the access tokens. <br />

 CUSTOM SOURCE LABEL WILL NOT APPEAR UNTIL 3 HOURS HAVE PASSED SINCE APP CREATION.
-Litreally no other guide mentions this and I thought somehting was broken the first time I tried doing this  <br /> <br />
+Litreally no other guide mentions this and I thought something was broken the first time I tried doing this  <br /> <br />

 ---Socials--- <br />
 YouTube: https://www.youtube.com/channel/UCNEVO8bgNsNf_go4Vb4jcqQ <br />